 To further enhance accuracy, online cross sectional microscopic imaging (OCT scan), a bit like an online MRI scan is used and guides the surgeon during the 30 second procedure!

 The video demonstrating the technique won an “Oscar” at the ASCRS film festival in 2013.
 The technique requires use of a device invented at Centre for Sight and developed in collaboration with Bausch + Lomb.
 The “Daya Trans-Lens Hydrodissection Cannula” is now commercially available from Bausch and Lomb.

 On arrival a series of checks will be conducted.
 Further investigations may be required to ensure absolute accuracy of the treatment plan.
 Your consent form will be checked and you will then receive dilating drops to expand your pupil so that the surgeon can have access to your cataract.
-The Surgeon may need to mark your eye before the actual procedure to ensure accurate placement of laser astigmatic limbal relaxing or a toric (astigmatic) lens.
+The Surgeon may need to mark your eye before the actual procedure to ensure accurate placement of laser astigmatic limbal relaxing incision or a toric (astigmatic) lens.
 You will receive strong anaesthetic and antibiotic drops.

 You may have a small IV cannula placed so that the anaesthetist can give you intravenous sedation or you may receive an oral sedative.
-You will be wheeled into the theatre and then have to lie on the bed of the Victus laser.
-More drops will be instilled and the surgeon will peform a series of pre-operative “flight checks” with the operating team.
+You will be wheeled into the theatre and then have to lie on the bed of the laser.
+More drops will be instilled and the surgeon will perform a series of pre-operative “flight checks” with the operating team.
 You will feel a little pressure of the suction ring that connects to the laser.
 You must hold still during this process where an online scan checks a series of measurements in your eye and determines where the laser treatment takes place.
 A beeping sound indicates the laser in action.
 The laser will create a perfectly circular opening in your lens, break the lens up into small fragments and if necessary create incisions to correct your astigmatism.

 After the procedure you will have some time to recover and then have a cup of tea or coffee and some sandwiches.
 You will be given a toiletry bag with your medications and instructions on their use.
 You will then be able to go home and we suggest you get plenty of rest that day.
 The next day, take off your shield and patch.
 Preserve the shield in case you are instructed to use this at bedtime.
 Commence your drops as instructed.
 You may have an appointment to be seen that day.
 If not someone will contact you from Centre for Sight to ensure you are making good progress.